zanyx/SwiftKitten/README.md

 First, make sure to install [SourceKitten](https://github.com/jpsim/SourceKitten.git) !

-SwiftKitten is not yet available via Package Control (soon hopefully).
+SwiftKitten is available via Package Control.

 To install manually, clone this repository into your packages directory: